Why I Came to Jesus: Calling (Luke 5:1-11)

 Was Peter wrong about himself?
 No. He was right.
 He was a sinner.
 I wouldn’t be surprised if the other fishermen around there were saying, “Yup.
 Peter’s got that one right.
 He’s a sinner.
 It’s a fact.
 No arguing about that.”
 Peter wouldn’t have dreamed that one day we’d be telling jokes about him guarding the pearly gates.
 He was just an uneducated, unworthy fisherman.

 But Peter was wrong about Jesus.
 Jesus isn’t interested in people who have their act together.
 Jesus didn’t come to help those who are already okay.
 Jesus came for sinners.
-He came for those who’ve messed their lives up.
+He came for those who’ve messed up their lives.
 Jesus came for you and for me.
 Jesus said in Luke 5:31-32, “Healthy people don’t need a doctor-sick people do.
 I have come to call sinners to turn from their sins, not to spend my time with those who think they are already good enough.”

 The first thing that Peter did right is that he obeyed, even when he didn’t understand.
 The second thing that Peter did right is that he realized his position before God.
 The very thing that he thought would drive Jesus away, actually became his best prerequisite for service.
 Only when we admit our inability are we ready to receive God’s grace.
 Only when we confess our sin are we ready for his love.